|Mark Quinsey and Patrick Azimkar were the first soldiers killed in N Ireland in 12 years [AFP]

 | Gerry Adams, the Sinn Fein leader, condemned the attack [EPA]

-But it will cause some difficulties.
+It will cause some difficuties.
 And if there are more attacks, and it's likely there will be, well that will increase those problems.

 What is important here is context.
 The splinter groups are small, maybe numbering 500 people altogether, a handful of active members, the rest supporters.

-They are not well funded and crucially do not command a groundswell of public support.
+They are not well funded and crucially don't command a groundswell of public support.

 After all that Northern Ireland has gone through, the path to a lasting and sustained peace was always going to be troublesome.

-But if you look back 20 years, ask if you ever thought we would be where we are today?
+But if you look back 20 years, ask if you ever thought we'd be where we are today?

 The IRA guns silent, loyalist groups maintaining the ceasefire, no troops on the streets and Sinn Fein sitting in a devolved government in Belfast.
 Such advances are not easily lost.